-Either way, the mojito has become a popular drink in England, throughout Europe and the United States.
+Either way, the mojito has become a popular drink in England, throughout the rest of Europe, and the United States.

 In Paris, I was introduced to a version of a mojito I’d not encountered before.
 At a small bar in the Bastille, the bartender made a Black Mojito, and I was instantly enamored.

-Like the traditional mojito, the Black Mojito contains lime juice, mint, sugar, and a soda water.
-Here’s where it differs: As the drink was created in Cuba, it makes sense the primary alcohol that’s used is rum.
+Like the traditional mojito, the Black Mojito contains lime juice, mint, sugar, and soda water.
+Here’s where it differs: as the original was created in Cuba, it makes sense that the primary alcohol used is rum.
 The Black Mojito uses a black vodka from Russian maker, Eristoff.
 The company has since been acquired by Bacardi, the distillery famous for its rum.

 Eristoff Black is a vodka infused with wild berries, black currant and a hint of apple, making for a rich spirit, sweet and tangy at the same time.